soxueren/atsd/api/data/series/insert.md

 ## Description

-Insert timestamped array of numeric samples for a given metric, entity, and series tags.
+Insert a timestamped array of numeric samples for a given metric, entity, and series tags.

-This method can also be used to insert custom forecast and forecast deviation samples.
+This method can also be used to insert a array of custom forecast and forecast deviation samples.

 ## Path